 17 Mar 2021 Tax Day Moves from April 15 to May 17

-On March 17, the IRS extended the normal April 15 individual tax return due date to May 17 (Texas remains June 15, 2021).
+On March 17, the IRS extended the normal April 15 individual tax return due date to May 17.
 Caution: the extension does not apply to Corporations, Trusts or the 2021 estimated tax payment which is still due on April 15, 2021.
+However, the tax deadline for Texas remains June 15, 2021 to file various individual and business tax returns and make tax payments.
+Learn more.

 Most states have followed federal and also extended tax deadlines to May 17, 2021.
 Utah, Arizona, Colorado, and Idaho have all extended.